whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Birchbox-Subscription-Box-October-2015-Review-Coupon.md

 <DD>Travel Size 1oz., Value $6.50 (Full Size 4oz. $26)</DD>
 </DL>

-<p>I have fine hair so I definitely benefit from using this.
+<p>I have fine hair so I'll definitely benefit from using this.
 Not only will it make your hair fuller and thicker, it also adds shine and protects hair from heat.
 That's a great all-in-one!</p>

 <br>